issacdowling/subtinator/readme.md

 ```

 #### GPU support
 If you want GPU support, remove the `pywhispercpp` that you just downloaded, and build it with Vulkan enabled.
+Make sure you've got `cmake` and `vulkan-headers` (or your distro's equivalents) installed.

 ```
-git clone --recursive https://github.com/abdeladim-s/pywhispercpp cd pywhispercpp git checkout v1.2.0
+git clone --recursive https://github.com/abdeladim-s/pywhispercpp cd pywhispercpp git checkout v1.3.0
-GGML_VULKAN=1 pip install .
+GGML_VULKAN=1 pip install . # Can be GGML_CUDA if you REALLY want, but Vulkan is cross-platform so why not? cd ..
-cd ..
 ```